We are a research group from Eindhoven University of Technology

-finished 3 big ice projects, which we have buildt the largest ice dome and the
+projects, of which the largest ice dome and tallest ice tower in

 There has been a long tradition in making ice structures, but the development of technical improvements for making ice buildings is a new field with just a handful of researchers.
 Most of the projects were realized by professors in cooperation with their students as part of their education in architecture and civil engineering.
 The following professors have realized ice projects in this setting: Heinz Isler realized some experiments since the 1950s; Tsutomu Kokawa created in the past three decades several ice domes in the north of Japan with a span up to 25 meters; Lancelot Coar realized a number of fabric formed ice shell structures including fiberglass bars and hanging fabric as a mould for an ice shell in 2011 and in 2015 he produced an fabric-formed ice origami structure in cooperation with MIT (Caitlin Mueller) and VUB (Lars de Laet).
 Arno Pronk et all realized several ice projects such as the 2004 artificially cooled igloo, in 2014 and 2015 dome structures with an inflatable mould in Finland and in 2016 one ice dome and two ice towers in Harbin (China) as a cooperation between the Universities of Eindhoven & "Leuven (Pronk) and Harbin (Wu and Luo).